 Delve into Charlotte Brontë’s Shirley in the first-ever Brontë Parsonage Museum read-along event!
-Across four weekly sessions, we’ll be joined by Dr Jo Waugh of York St John University and Dr Claire O’Callaghan of Loughborough University to explore the novel.
-Suitable for all readers, we’ll guide you through each chapter, with opportunities to ask questions and share your thoughts on the story as we go along.
+Across four weekly sessions, we’ll be joined by Dr Jo Waugh of York St John University and Dr Claire O’Callaghan of Loughborough University to delve into the novel.
+Suitable for all readers, we’ll guide you through each volume.
+You can read the book in advance, or in sections before each session, or be inspired to read it after the series.
+Each session is 1 hour.

 Shirley was Charlotte’s second published novel and a perceptive exploration of the industrialising Yorkshire she observed around her.
 Though set in the Luddite era, many of her characters were inspired by people she knew in her own time, including her sister Emily and best friend Mary Taylor.
 Shirley provides a powerful analysis of women’s experiences in a changing Britain.